SuCraft/Suki/README.md

         Separate view distance for tracked chunks and non-tracked chunks, allowing a view distance of 32 with very low CPU usage.
     </li>
     <li>
-        Fairly adapt the maximum view distances of all players automatically based on each player's client view distance and the configured total number of chunks the server can handle.
+        Automatically set the view distances of each player based on each client view distance and the configured total number of chunks the server can handle.
     </li>
     <li>
         Limit the chunks loaded and sent by the server based on the client view distance.